Filter Options

 How much does a Malawi safari cost?

 “Malawi vacations tend to be relatively affordable.
 In fact, the country had long been a popular backpacker destination before other tourism facilities developed, and today budget travelers remain well catered for.
-In recent years, more establishments have opened up for midrange and upmarket package tourism.
+In recent years, more establishments have opened up for mid-range and upmarket package tourism.
 As anywhere in Africa, safaris tend to be some of the more expensive activities on a holiday.
-Liwonde National Park is Malawi’s most established safari destination and it offers accommodation for three different markets: camping, a standard midrange camp and a luxury exclusive lodge.
+Liwonde National Park is Malawi’s most established safari destination and it offers accommodations for three different markets: camping, a standard mid-range camp and a luxury exclusive lodge.
 So no matter your budget, Malawi safari prices should be well within your reach.”

 3